princeppy/ChartsInSharePoint2013/README.md

 }
 ```

-### Creating the chartNow that we have the data in the format we need, we can create the chart.
+### Creating the chart
+Now that we have the data in the format we need, we can create the chart.
 The chart will display in the engagementPieChart div on our page.

 ```
 $('#engagementPieChart').highcharts({